Phase 2: oref0-setup.sh¶

 If the install was successful, the last line will say something like:

-If you do not see this or see error messages, try running it multiple times.
+If you do not see the screen above, or see error messages, try running it multiple times.
 It will not hurt to run this multiple times.

 (Interested in the development repositories?
 See this shell script.)